 If there’s anything that Modern Combat 5 or Asphalt 8: Airborne prove, it’s that smartphone games these days can be mistaken for AAA console or PC games.
-The visuals are sleek and offer a lot of eye candy and can run well on even cheap unbranded smartphones and tablets.
+The visuals are sleek, offer a lot of eye candy, and can run well on even cheap, unbranded smartphones and tablets.

 Of course, that isn’t necessarily the case.
 There are a number of Android games that are visually impressive, yet take up less than a gig of your precious internal memory (and of your precious mobile bandwidth, in case you’re using your cell data plan for downloading games).